Parabolic dynamics and Anisotropic Banach spaces: Introduction

-The above fact is of a debatable interest; on the contrary, the existence of more regular solutions of \eqref{eq:homology} is of considerable interest and it plays a role in establishing many relevant properties (see \cite[Sections 2.9, 19.2]{KH}).
-Hence our .2cm {\bf Second question}: How regular are the solutions of the cohomological equation \eqref{eq:homology}? .2cm Following Forni again, we expect that there exist finitely many distributional obstructions $\{O_i\}_{i=N_1+1}^{N_2}\subset \cC^r(\bT^2,\bR)'$ and a set of increasing numbers $\{r_i\}_{i=N_1+1}^{N_2}, r_i \in (0,1+\alpha)$ such that, if $O_j(g)=0$ for all $j<i$ and $O_i(g)\neq 0$, then $h\in \cC^{r_i}$. \begin{rem} Note that in the present context, as the flow is only $\cC^{1+\alpha}$, it is not clear if it makes any sense to look at coboundaries better than $\cC^{1+\alpha}$.
+The existence of a continuous coboundary is of some interest; but much more interesting is the existence of more regular solutions of \eqref{eq:homology} since this plays a role in establishing many relevant properties (see \cite[Sections 2.9, 19.2]{KH}).
+Hence our .2cm {\bf Second question}: How regular are the solutions of the cohomological equation \eqref{eq:homology}? .2cm Following Forni again, we expect that there exist finitely many distributional obstructions $\{O_i\}_{i=N_1+1, \ldots, N_2}\subset \cC^r(\bT^2,\bR)'$ and a set of increasing numbers $\{r_i\}_{i=N_1+1, \ldots, N_2}$, $r_i \in (0,1+\alpha)$ such that, if $O_j(g)=0$ for all $j<i$ and $O_i(g)\neq 0$, then $h\in \cC^{r_i}$. \begin{rem} Note that in the present context, as the flow is only $\cC^{1+\alpha}$, it is not clear if it makes any sense to look for coboundaries better than $\cC^{1+\alpha}$.
 This reflects the fact that if one looks at the horocycle flows on manifolds of non constant negative curvature, then the associate vector field is, in general, not very regular.
 On the other hand rigidity makes not so interesting our simple example when both foliations are better than $\cC^2$, \cite[Corollary 3.3]{ghys93}.
-We will therefore limit ourself to finding distributions that are obstruction to Lipschitz coboundaries, i.e. if $O_i(g)=0$ for all $i\leq N_2$, then $h$ is Lipschitz.
+We will therefore limit ourself to finding distributions that are obstruction to Lipschitz coboundaries, i.e. if $O_i(g)=0$ for all $i\leq N_2$, then $h$ is Lipschitz (see Theorem \ref{thm:maintwo}).
 We believe this to be more than enough to illustrate the scope of the method. \end{rem}

 The goal of this paper is to prove the above facts by studying transfer operators associated to $F$, acting on appropriate spaces of distributions.
-In fact, we will show that the above mentioned obstructions $\{O_i\}$ can be derived from the eigenvectors of an appropriate transfer operator associated to $F$.
+In fact, we will show that the above mentioned obstructions $\{O_i\}$ can be obtained from the eigenvectors of appropriate transfer operators associated to $F$.
 As announced, this discloses the connection between the appearance of distributions in two seemingly different fields of dynamical systems.